 Copy trading with IC Markets

-There are two third-party copy trading services available with IC Markets:
+There are two third-party copy trading services and one in-house social trading platform available with IC Markets:

 Mobile Trading Platforms